aaronkaka/commonjs-react-components/README.md

 - Use [CommonJS Modules](https://www.safaribooksonline.com/library/view/learning-javascript-design/9781449334840/ch11s03.html)
 to build and share UI components
-- Abstract away the component's implementation without leakage so that it can be consumed without knowledge of a specific library or framework
+- Abstract away the component's implementation without leakage
 - No component API, event all interaction
 - **External styling is bundled with the component, simply using `require` statements**
 - Component-specific styling is scoped to the component